What To Pack

 * Posters and photos must be hung from picture hooks (provided by Housing) or with plastic tack.

 While lofting can increase floor space in your room, Housing does not recommend lofting for a variety of reasons, including bed frame types, built-in furniture, and ceiling heights.

 Due to ceiling heights under 7'6", lofting in the following areas/buildings is strongly discouraged:

-- South Halls (Ewing, Cross, Haller, Lyons, Cooper, Hoyt, Hibbs, and Stephens Halls)
+- South Housing (Ewing, Cross, Haller, Lyons, Cooper, Hoyt, Hibbs, and Stephens Halls)

 Some buildings have wall-mounted bolsters, which are designed for the bed/mattress to slide under to create more floor space.
 However, a bolster may not be in every room.
 Following the loft specifications(pdf), as noted below, you can construct a loft to work around bolsters.